Dechtman Wealth Management | June 1, 2020

-What steps should you take to prepare for this recession?
+What steps should you consider to help prepare for this recession?

 First, it’s important to point out that everybody is different, and there is no one strategy for every investor.
-But there are steps everyone can take that will help preserve their wealth, facilitate its growth, and most importantly, give you more confidence during a troubled financial time.
+But there are steps to consider that may help preserve their wealth, facilitate its growth, and most importantly, give you more confidence during a troubled financial time.

 So How Can You Prepare for a Recession?

 Back in February, we described several tax saving strategies, one of which was to add as much as possible to your 401k plan.
-The $19,500 you can contribute in 2020 can have a guaranteed return if your employer matches, and most do.
+The $19,500 you can contribute in 2020will be added to if your employer matches, and most do.
 CNBC reported that the average employer match reached 4.7% in 2019.
 As we like to say, “that’s free money!”
-Not only will you be saving money that will grow over time and increase with the market, but you’ll take advantage of built-in growth.
+Not only will you be saving money that may grow over time and increase with the market, but you’ll take advantage of this savings benefit.2

 With most people across the country under some form of the stay-at-home order, our expenditures have changed.
 Now with the economy going into a recession, it is a great time to take a look back at your spending and how it has changed in the past two months.
 Then, apply your learnings to the future as the economy begins running stronger.